How fast do lambs grow? Do you need a milk replacer?

-There are a number of reasons why you may need to give lambs milk replacer.
+There are a number of reasons why you may need to use a lamb milk replacer.

 If their mother has, unfortunately, died during delivery, abandoned the lamb or experienced a multiple birth and is unable to care for all her offspring, then you will need to offer a milk replacer.

 It also has a place when ewes are themselves poor milkers.
 Perhaps they have not received all the nutrition they needed during the gestation period and are simply not capable of providing a good supply of quality milk.

 Lambs whose mothers aren’t able to provide them with the milk they need will appear weaker and less lively than other healthier lambs.

 Lambs can be given milk replacer at one day old.
 For the first 24 hours of life, they should be given colostrum, either directly from their mother or by using donated cow colostrum.

 Where to go for help with milk replacer